 Anidril is a bright yellow star with mass very similar to our sun, and, perhaps, just a little warmer.
 The sun-weather tends to be fairly active, with an abundance of sun-spots and prominences, and the star rarely goes into cooling phases.

 Anjea is a small, rocky planet with a scant atmosphere and one tiny moon.
 Its orbital period is approximately 219 days.
 Several cultures on Areaer and Alaer associate this faint morning and evening star with death and with the spirit world.

 Areaer is the planet second from the sun.
 It is nearly the same size, density and composition as our earth, and supports a great variety of life.
 It orbits Anidril in approximately 359 days, 11 **hours, and 54 minutes, measured as on earth.
 Its days are a few minutes shorter than ours on earth, so it orbits its Sun in just under 360 of its own days.
 It has one moon very like our own, which orbits it almost exactly once every 29 Areaeran days, and one small far-out moon.
 Explore Areaer in more depth here.

 Alaer is third from the sun.
 It is a rather cool world, about the size of earth or Areaer, and it is almost completely covered in oceans that team with life.
 Its orbital period is about 686 days, as measured on earth, but it rotates on its own axis in just about 21 hours, meaning that, in its own days, an Alaeran year is just over 784 days.
 It has a reasonably-sized moon which orbits it about once every 25 Alaeran days.
 Explore Alaer in more depth here.

 Next out from Anidril is a very thick Asteroid Belt or very thin Ring.
 From Areaer it is a very slight feature, noticed less than the planet’s second, smaller moon, but from Alaer it is quite distinguishable.
-It far outclasses our Sun’s Asteroid Belt, but does not hold with Saturn’s Rings (at least in density).

 *The distances between the orbits of the planets and belt are approximately correct.